-Bipolar disorder is known to run in families, and previous research seems to point to a genetic component.
+Bipolar disorder is known to run in families, and

 These earlier studies uncovered a number of common variations that occur more often in people with bipolar disorder.
 However, these common variations only seem to have a minimal effect on psychiatric outcomes.

 The most recent genetic studies, using more powerful sequencing technology, have also identified rarer variations that, individually, might have a more significant impact than the common variations.
 It is these rarer components that were the focus of this latest research.